 Since the incident, Bethany has continued to surf at a professional level being the stand-out at many world tour competition stops.

-Head over to our read on why are surfers attacked by sharks for more fascinating facts about the ocean’s greatest predator.
+Head over to our short read on why are surfers attacked by sharks for more fascinating facts about the ocean’s greatest predator.